- College of Arts & Sciences

 Studies Abroad: Salzburg Year- Accommodations

 The University of Portland Center is a fifteen-minute walk from the center of downtown Salzburg and ten minutes from the train station.
-The facility consists of two buildings which include student rooms, the classroom, the director’s apartment, the library/computer lab, the dining room, general meeting room, laundry room, kitchen, and courtyard.
+The facility consists of two buildings which include student rooms, the classroom, the director’s apartment, the library/computer lab, the dining room, living room, laundry room, kitchen, and courtyard.

 Student rooms are mostly doubles (two triples and two singles) with private bathrooms and showers.
 Rooms are furnished with beds, closets, and desks for each student.
 Several rooms have balcony access.
 Linens and towels are provided and students can do their laundry for no charge.
 Both washing machines and dryers are available for student use.
 Housekeeping staff vacuums rooms and cleans bathrooms once a week.

-All meals are provided home-served at the Center, at a local cafeteria, or by a meal allowance.
-Breakfast is available every morning at the center and usually consists of cereal, granola/muesli, yogurt, fruit, hard/soft boiled eggs, bread, and jam, butter, peanut butter and nutella.
+All meals are provided at the Center, at a local cafeteria, or by a meal allowance.
+Breakfast is available every morning at the center and usually consists of cereal, granola/muesli, yogurt, fruit, hard/soft boiled eggs, bread, jam, butter, peanut butter and nutella.
 Lunches and dinners are available Monday through Thursday when classes are in session.

-Lunches are served in the cafeteria of a local business and usually consist of a variety of Austrian-style foods such as schnitzel, goulash,
+Lunches are served in the cafeteria of a local business one block from the center, and usually consist of a variety of Austrian-style foods such as schnitzel, goulash,

 and spaetzle (an Austrian noodle dish), though many entree options are generally offered.
-Dinners are provided by the
+Dinners are provided at the

 center and consist of soup and sandwich-making materials.
 Frau Strobl on occasion also makes special additions